-I’m hiding under my pocho as rain cascades down the canopy above us, waiting for my guide to spot the next animal for us to see.
-It seems they don’t call these the cloud forests for nothing: behind a thick tangle of tree branches, vines and orchids, I can see only mist.
+I’m hiding under my poncho as rain cascades down the canopy above us, waiting for my guide to spot the next animal for us to see.
+It seems they don’t call these cloud forests for nothing: behind a thick tangle of tree branches, vines, and orchids, I can see only mist.

 Suddenly I hear a little high-pitched chirp from a bird nearby.
 Our guide puts his finger to his lips.
 “Listen, do you hear that?”, he whispers.
 “It’s a…”